mrajewski/CV-Creator/README.md

 * [TODO](#todo)

 ## General info
  A simple application that allows you to generate your own resume.
-Using a ready template, the user can simply enter their data and upload a photo.
+Using a ready template, user can simply enter his data and upload a photo.
 After that he can print or download the finished document.

 ## Technologies
 Project is created with: